ubombi/vitalii.kozlovskyi.dev/content/posts/tech-interview.md

   - **Hav you figured out why?**  <-- this one is about leaky abstractions and candidate curiosity
   - What was the workaround?

-**It's okay to not understand the Candidate. ** There is a high chance that half of the information is beyond your knowledge.
+**It's okay to not understand the Candidate**.
+There is a high chance that half of the information is beyond your knowledge.
+Be brave and
 Ask for details and learn new stuff.
 Make notes.

 **Keep track of time, and change subjects, to gather comprehensive insights.**

-#### Pt3. ~[post-mortem]~ [after-party]
+#### Pt3. ~~[post-mortem]~~ [after-party]

 Right after the interview, check any new information you just learned.
-And Write feedback.
+And with a fresh memory and notes write feedback.

-Consider also curiosity and
+**Curiosity is quite important**.
+If you don't stop after answering "How?" _(to do it_), but also seek "Why?" _(it was made this way)_, You gain more insights.
+And since most of the knowledge is gained outside university, It's important to learn during a job.

 Some people do a job, without even understanding how and why it works, but do it fast.
 You can find people who would spend twice as time looking for a root cause.